 "Our personnel were helping with the distribution of the recovered relics to the realms, and somewhere in all that mess Loki's scepter disappeared from Odin's vault.
 I need to borrow Clint and Natasha for an extensive follow up."

-Cami pondered the bad news while her eyes shifted questioningly to her brother.
+Cami pondered the bad news while her eyes shifted to her brother.

-Clint noticed the look.
-He admitted delicately, "I turned down Odin's offer to run the new task force.
+Clint admitted, "I turned down Odin's offer to run the new task force.
 Nat and I are going back to Earth."

 Natasha leaned down to wrap Cami in her arms.
 "It's OK.
 The agency is building a permanent facility outside Puente Antiguo so we can pass messages and stuff through the bifrost.
 Nick is also making arrangements for the Murphys to come spend some time with you here."

 Clint hurried to add, "We are going to visit as much as we can.
 Kotter and Hopper have accepted positions on the task force.
 You'll get to see them all the time, and Mike's totally willing to be your dance partner whenever the mood strikes ya."

 He looked so calm, like leaving wasn't that big of a deal.
 Clint was used to living from mission to mission.
 Cami invested herself more deeply than that and couldn't switch gears so quickly and move on.
 That was one major difference between them.

 Natasha sensed the further decline of her mood.
 "We all miss him.
 Don't think that we don't."